 The aptly named Big Island is the biggest, although not the most developed, of Hawaii’s islands.
-It offers spectacular natural beauty with 11 of the possible 13 weather climates represented on the island — you can see snow on Mauna Kea, feel rainforest drizzle in Hawi, and bask in hot sunshine in Kona in the same morning — and plenty of opportunities for adventure activities.
+It offers spectacular natural beauty with 11 of the possible 13 weather climates represented on the island — you can see snow on Mauna Kea, feel rainforest drizzle in Hawi, and bask in hot sunshine in Kona in the same morning … along with plenty of opportunities for adventure activities.
 So book a Big Island hotel and get ready for some “big” island adventures.

-3. Paddle boarding – Part surfing, part kayaking, this local ocean sport has you standing on a surfboard and gliding through the water with an extra long paddle (try a calm lagoon first before you hit the Pacific Ocean).
+Part surfing, part kayaking, this local ocean sport has you standing on a surfboard and gliding through the water with an extra long paddle (try a calm lagoon first before you hit the Pacific Ocean).
 It’s a surprisingly intense workout (it requires super core strength and balance to keep you upright and paddling), plus a great way to see enjoy the aquatic life and beautiful island views.
-Try Ocean Sports (see above) to get your paddle on.

-4. Zipline – Taking a trip to lush Hawi on the island’s north tip is a bit like visiting Land of the Lost, first climbing through fields, then over volcanic mounds, and then finally arriving amidst lush vegetation and towering palms.
-Here, you’ll find Big Island Eco Adventure (BIEA) where a harness and line are waiting to whisk you through the air on a jungle canopy tour.
-The eight air born stops start low – just a few feet off the ground – and build to a death-defying crescendo as you glide over a deep ravine with a postcard worthy view of a waterfall.
+Taking a trip to lush Hawi on the island’s north tip is a bit like visiting Land of the Lost, first climbing through fields, then over volcanic mounds, and then finally arriving amidst lush vegetation and towering palms.
+Here, you’ll find Skyline Eco Adventures, where a harness and line are waiting to whisk you through the air on a jungle canopy tour.
+The eight airborn stops start low – just a few feet off the ground – and build to a death-defying crescendo as you glide over a deep ravine with a postcard worthy view of a waterfall.
 Don’t worry, even novices are ready for the high-ride by the time they’ve tried all the stops along the way.

-5. Swim with dolphins – If you’re on the Big Island, chances are you’ve been seeing dolphins and even whales (depending on the season) breaching off shore.
-To get an up close experience with local dolphins, head to Dolphin Quest in the Hilton Waikoloa Village, the only dolphin program on the island, where intimate dolphin swims in a tropical lagoon big thrills and soft adventure.
+If you’re on the Big Island, chances are you’ve been seeing dolphins and even whales (depending on the season) breaching off shore.
+To get an up-close experience with local dolphins, head to Dolphin Quest in the Hilton Waikoloa Village, the only dolphin program on the island, where intimate dolphin swims in a tropical lagoon big thrills and soft adventure.